Analysis | Andrew Cuomo’s cringey apology

 This was Cuomo’s attempt to take ownership of the allegations against him without taking ownership of the allegations against him.
 As a public-facing champion of the #MeToo movement, Cuomo pressed for laws around sexual harassment and retaliation that he himself is accused of violating.
 Publicly, he spoke eloquently of how too often men get away with bad behavior because of the power structure enabling them.

-But when faced with his own accusations, he cast the #MeToo movement as simply women wishing for more personal space when talking with men — as if he had stepped too close to these women, and that’s why he’s losing his job.
+But when faced with his own accusations, he cast the #MeToo movement as simply women wishing for more personal space when talking with men — as though he had stepped too close to these women, and that’s why he’s losing his job.

 “I want to thank the women who came forward with sincere complaints,” he said in perhaps the most awkward part of an extremely contorted address.
 “It’s not easy to step forward, but you did an important service, and you taught me and you taught others an important lesson.
 Personal boundaries must be expanded and must be protected.”